Why do you and other Millennials need a financial advisor?

 1) Debt.
 Like many Millennials, you may have student loan debt that is casting a dark shadow on your financial future.

-CapWealth Senior Advisor Jennifer Pagliara writes a bi-weekly column on Millennials and finance in The Tennessean newspaper.
+CapWealth Senior Vice President and Financial Advisor Jennifer Pagliara writes a bi-weekly column on Millennials and finance in The Tennessean newspaper.
 In one of her columns, titled “Student Loan Debt Is a Time Bomb,” Jennifer writes:

 “U.S. student loan debt totals $1.2 trillion.
 Yes, that’s trillion with a “T.” In 2014, 70 percent of college graduates left school with an average student loan debt of $33,000. … To put the skyrocketing costs of college in perspective, consider that since 2000 the Consumer Price Index has climbed about 40 percent, medical costs about 75 percent and college costs nearly 140 percent — while real wages have stayed flat.”